 - Oersted from Live A Live, who became the Big Bad because he was hated and he decided to return that hatred.
 Unfortunately for all of time and space, he had the powers of a demon king at his disposal.

-- A case could be made for all the Guardians in OFF, but especially Japhet, who built the huge city that occupies Zone 2 and just wants acknowledgement for everything that he's done for the Elsens living there.
+- All the Guardians in OFF, but especially Japhet, who built the huge city that occupies Zone 2 and just wants acknowledgement for everything that he's done for the Elsens living there.
 The Elsens, meanwhile, have become far too paranoid and fearful of even the simplest things to appreciate anything he's done, and in fact don't even recognize him (though when the Batter finally meets him, he's occupying someone else's body,) frustrating him to the point that now he just wants to destroy everything he's created.

 - Metalocalypse: Toki, tired of being thought of as "the nice one", becomes a child-hating demon of venom — until he forms a bond with a dying little girl through her music.
 And then gets even more broken.